 Haggling price in a buyer’s market

 In a buyer’s market, where there are more houses on the market than qualified buyers to purchase them, you have a stronger negotiating position on price.
 Robert Andrews, an experienced agent in Medina, Ohio, who works with 67% more single-family homes than the average agent in his area, says, “you can come in with a lower offer and negotiate,” but he clarifies that, “we don’t ever want to come in with an insulting offer.
 If we insult them, they might not even counter.”

-If the home has been sitting on the market for a while, or it has appraised for less than its list price on a previous sale, you also have more bargaining power.
+If the home has been sitting on the market for a while, then you also have more bargaining power.
 The seller might be getting anxious to sell, particularly if they have already made their own offer on another house or need to move by a specific date.

 Offering to handle closing costs or other fees for sellers can also increase your offer’s attractiveness.
-Buyers typically pay 2% to 5% of the full mortgage in closing costs, while sellers pay 6% to 10%, with the majority of the difference caused by agent commissions.
-Agent commissions average 6% nationwide, and if you can cover other closing costs for the seller, it could save them a lot of money.
+Buyers typically pay between 2% and 5% of the full mortgage in closing costs, while sellers pay between 6% and 10%, with the majority of the difference caused by agent commissions.
+Agent commissions average 6% nationwide, and if you can cover other closing costs for the seller, it could save them money.

-Some lenders will let you roll closing costs into the loan; others require you to pay for them out-of-pocket.
-If your financial situation permits, offering to pay some of the seller’s closing costs could cause them to look at your offer more favorably than another buyer’s.
+You should expect to pay for your closing costs out-of-pocket at closing.
+If your financial situation permits, offering to pay some of the seller’s closing costs could cause them to view your offer more favorably than another buyer’s.
 Remember that it’s not just the money you pay them for the house, but the money you save them, too.

-Earnest money, or your deposit on the house, can also help you stand out.
-Putting more into escrow indicates that you’re serious about buying the home, are financially stable, and your mortgage pre-approval is unlikely to fall through.
-This reassures the seller that they won’t be pulling their house off the market fruitlessly and wasting valuable time.
+Earnest money can also help you stand out.
+Putting more earnest money into escrow indicates that you’re serious about buying the home, are financially stable, and your mortgage preapproval is unlikely to fall through.
+Earnest money reassures the seller that they won’t be pulling their house off the market fruitlessly and wasting valuable time.
 (Beware, though: If you pull out of the contract for any reason not stipulated by the contingencies, then you will lose your earnest money.)

-Chances are, the seller will want more from the deal than money, and your agent can write the contingencies in your offer to appeal to those desires.
-Suggesting a flexible close date will appeal to sellers who have yet to find a place to move.
+Chances are, the seller will want more from the deal than money.
+Your agent can write the contingencies in your offer to appeal to those desires.
+Suggesting a flexible close date will appeal to sellers who haven’t found a place to move yet.
 It takes the pressure off them to find a new home right away.
 Including a contingency clause related to selling your current home makes your offer less attractive than someone who doesn’t have to wait for their house to sell, so consider whether you can afford to pay two mortgages for a short time.
 (Or consider a solution like HomeLight Trade-In!)

-In a buyer’s market, you can add more contingencies that protect and give you more wiggle room.
+In a buyer’s market, you can add more contingencies.
 In a seller’s market, you may have to pare contingencies down to the bare minimum, such as financing and a home inspection.

 The timing of a sale might matter more to a seller than getting top dollar for their house.
 Sometimes sellers prioritize getting out of their home quickly over their bottom line.